daniel-wrench/snap-research-template/README.md

 ```

-## Add a citation file
+## Share your software

+1. Link Zenodo to your GitHub account
+2. Use Zenodo to create a DOI for the current version of this repo
-Create a citation file for your repository using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/)
+2. Use this DOI when creating a citation file for your repository using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/)

 ## License